Markets

 -1.9 pp

-Denmark is a European country with 5.98 million inhabitants in 2024 and was the world's 36th largest economy.
+Denmark is a European country with a population of 6.0 million in 2024 and was the 35th largest economy in the world, ranking 15th in Europe.

-According to Globaldata, in 2024 Denmark was the world's 26th largest source market for tourists, generating 12.4 million trips and accounting for 0.8% of total global tourism demand.
-Around 92.0% of flows are concentrated on the European continent.
-The 4 main regions sending Danish tourists to Portugal were Copenhagen (share: 79.4%), Billund (14.5%), Aarhus (6.7%) and Aalborg (3.3%).
+According to Globaldata, in 2024 Denmark was the 30th largest source market for tourists worldwide, generating 12.4 million trips and accounting for 0.8% of total global tourism demand.
+About 90.4% of tourist flows are concentrated on the European continent.
+The four main regions sending Danish tourists to Portugal were Copenhagen (share: 79.4%), Billund (14.5%), Aarhus (6.7%), and Aalborg (3.3%).

 Perspectives

-IMF figures indicate that the Danish economy grew by 2.5% in 2023, despite the current international climate, in particular the conflict in Ukraine, the war in the Middle East, rising energy costs and the cost of other raw materials and intermediate goods, and for 2024 and 2025 growth is expected to be 1.9% and 1.6% respectively.
+IMF data indicate that the Danish economy grew by 2.5% in 2023, despite the current international situation, particularly the conflict in Ukraine, the war in the Middle East, and rising costs for energy, raw materials, and intermediate goods.
+Growth of 1.9% and 1.6% is projected for 2024 and 2025, respectively.

-According to GlobalData, between 2025 and 2028, international departures by Danish tourists abroad are expected to grow at a CAGR of 3.8%, reaching 14.5 million departures in 2028.
-Spending by Danish tourists abroad is expected to increase at a CAGR of 7.3% over the same period.
+According to GlobalData, between 2025 and 2028, international departures by Danish tourists are expected to grow at a CAGR of 3.8%, reaching 14.5 million departures in 2028.
+Spending by Danish tourists abroad is projected to increase at a CAGR of 7.3% over the same period.

 tabela-dinamarca-travelbi.jpg